Sutton House (Decatur, Ohio)

-The Sutton House, in Byrd Township, Brown County, Ohio near Decatur, Ohio, was a historic house built around 1840.
+The Sutton House, in Byrd Township, Ohio near Decatur, Ohio, was a historic house built around 1840.
 Also known as Wilke House, it was listed on the National Register of Historic Places in 1977.

 It was deemed to be one of the finest examples of stone farmhouses in southern Ohio from the early 19th century.
 The house notably had stone beltcourses running all the way across the front façade.
 It had a fine front doorway, with a paneled door flanked by paired fluted Federal-style columns.

 It was built by Otho Sutton, son of Benjamin Sutton, early settler in the area who was a Revolutionary War soldier and who served as a judge for 25 years.